xavdid/universal-test-runner/README.md

 > these notes are mostly for myself (or other contributors)

+1. bump to desired version in `pyproject.toml` and add `CHANGELOG` entry
-1. Run `just release` while your venv is active
+2. Run `just release` while your venv is active
-2. paste the stored API key (If you're getting invalid password, verify that `~/.pypirc` is empty)
+3. paste the stored API key (If you're getting invalid password, verify that `~/.pypirc` is empty)